spring-guides/gs-uploading-files/README.ftl.md

 }
 ```

+> **Note:** If you clicked on the link up above to view the final `build.gradle` file, you will have already seen this.
+There is similar material added to the `pom.xml` file.

 With the server running in one window, you need to open another window to run the client.

 ```sh
 $ ./gradlew run
 ```

+> **Note:** If you are using Maven, you can run the client by typing `mvn package exec:java`.

 It should produce some output like this in the client window: